 Style-wise, Copacetic Gent had already evolved a strong brand by being part of Savills.
 The brand now needed to stand up for itself and be part of the process of taking the user back to the early 20th century.

 With one of us already being a lifelong fanboy of the Art Deco style, the design brief was a gift.
 Copacetic’s already strong brand was steeped in the geometric, lavish, retro-futuristic styles of the ’20s and ’30s and we needed to translate that across to the site.
 We were aiming to give the impression not of something imitating that style but something designed in the 1920s which had been locked away, aged and been rediscovered.
-Everything is slightly faded, distressed and muted…but not enough for it to be noticable or look contrived.
+Everything is slightly faded, distressed and muted…but not enough for it to be noticeable or look contrived.
 There aren’t many solid blacks or pure whites and the site background almost gives off a smell of old books.

 Through Savills numerous photoshoots, Copacetic have access to an excellent collection of photographs which are used to full advantage throughout the site, especially on the inspirational “The Look” section, which is designed to keep growing and evolving with current styles.

 We used WordPress coupled with WooCommerce, as the client was familiar with this combination.
 However, they were unaware of the level of customisation we could provide.
 Their prior experience had been of an out-of-the-box installation of WordPress and WooCommerce with very little personalisation, so were initially under the impression that this system was OK, but not flexible enough for them to run the site alone and make changes themselves in the future.
 They were expecting they would need to be asking us for help constantly when additions were needed.
 We soon swept this myth away with: